 Give presentations and make public appearances on behalf of the Association.

-· Seven years’ related experience in equity, diversity and inclusion initiatives.
+· Seven years’ related experience with equity, diversity, and inclusion initiatives.

 The NCAA national office is the staff and the bricks-and-mortar office building in Indianapolis.
 The 500-plus employees at the national office provide advice and counsel to the governance and playing rules committees, interpret legislation, enforce NCAA bylaws, provide legal advice, run championships, administer education and youth programs and communicate with the NCAA membership and the public.